HeyLifeHD/pipeline-pinfish-analysis/README.md

 ## Usage

-Edit `config.yml` to set the input genome, input fastq and parameters, then issue:
+Edit `config.yml` to set the input genome, input fastq and parameters, then issue (additional configs haven't been specified for updated pipeline yet):

 ```bash
 snakemake --use-conda -j <num_cores> all